 Too many animals are losing their lives at animal control agencies throughout the South Bay.
 It’s a terrible tragedy that does not have to exist.
 We can all do something about it, by spaying and neutering our pets and by helping neighborhoods organize trap-neuter-return (TNR) programs.

 There are low-cost options for spaying and neutering available throughout Southern California.
 The Spay Neuter Project of Los Angeles (formerly known as Clinico) is a non-profit veterinary clinic with locations in San Pedro, Los Angeles, Mission Hills and SNPLA Mobile Clinic that offers discounted rates for low-income households.
-Also, Spay Neuter Project of Los Angeles has a special program called the Big Meow, offering free spay and neuter services for outdoor/free-roaming cats.
-More information is available at its website, www.snpla.org.
+Spay Neuter Project of Los Angeles has a special program called the Big Meow, offering free spay and neuter services for outdoor/free-roaming cats.
+For more information go to http://www.snpla.org